Raoni-Silva/BootcampAlura/README.md

 [Sírio Libanes COVID-19 dataset](https://www.kaggle.com/S%C3%ADrio-Libanes/covid19)

-p.s.: This repository is a little messy because it's my first one and I not yet familiar with GitHub.
+**OBS:** This repository is a little messy because it's my first one and I not yet familiar with GitHub.